CountryTk/Hydra/README.md

 To cycle through any words that were found, you press F3

 # Installation
+Open a terminal and paste this command in there:

 ```git clone https://github.com/Fuchsiaff/PyPad.git && cd PyPad && pip install -r requirements.txt && cd src && python main.py```

 # Pictures